-The Governing Body ensures that the College designates an appropriate senior member of staff to take lead responsibility for safeguarding and child protection.
+The Governing Body ensures that the College designates an appropriate senior member of staff from the College's leadership team to take lead responsibility for safeguarding and child protection.
 This person should have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.
-The DSL must sit on the Senior Management Committee and report directly to the Headmaster and the Governing Body.
+The DSL must sit on the Senior Management and report directly to the Headmaster and the Governing Body.